Do you need a dessert that’s easy to bake, always a crowd pleaser, and that can be made ahead of time? This is the cake you’ve been looking for!

 Another time, when I was in college, I was at home for the Christmas holidays and was helping my mother do some baking.
 She was planning to make two of these cakes and had set out all of the ingredients.

-We did as mothers and daughters tend to do when cooking and got to visiting.
+We did as mothers and daughters tend to do when cooking and got to talking.
 Unfortunately, I was talking more than I was paying attention to what I was doing.

 When it came time to stir together the second cake, my mom asked where were the eggs.
 The rest of the ingredients were on the counter, but the eggs were not there.
 We finally figured out that I had used the eggs for both cakes in the first one.

 This is the cake that I always get requests from folks wanting the recipe.
 It’s easy and delicious.
 It’s also a cake that you can top with a can of cherry pie filing should you wish to do so.
+It’s also great with some fruit served on the side (we’re partial to blueberries at my house).
 And as you can see, I’m not brand loyal about most things since I’m a frugal girl at heart.

 On a side note, I have always made this cake in a tube pan, but I see no reason it couldn’t be baked in loaf pans, a bundt pan, or a 9×13 pan as long as you made adjustments for the cooking time.